-Children are assessed on entry to the school and asssigned a group that best suits their needs.
-It is intended that all children make rapid progress reading these initial sounds and then can use them when reading high quality decodable texts which relate to the sounds they have been taught.
+Children are assessed on entry to the school and at various stages of the year and assigned a group that best suits their needs.
+This allows staff to pick up on any misconceptions for immediate individual intervention.
+It is intended that all children make rapid progress reading these initial sounds and then can use them when reading high-quality decodable texts which relate to the sounds they have been taught.

 Once children are secure in identifying all their initial sounds and blends, they will move from the RWI scheme to Accelerated Reader.
 The school has invested a large sum of money developing its reading scheme with a range of books which should inspire all readers.